Nyambura765/SHABz/README.md

 5. Present the QR code at events or scan for digital content access.
 6. The QR becomes invalid after single use.

-### Creating and Hosting Activities (Creators)
-1. Navigate to the "Creator Dashboard" > "Engagement" tab.
-2. Click "Create New Activity".
-3. Select activity type (game, challenge, quiz).
-4. Define token rewards and participation criteria.
-5. Set activity duration and other parameters.
-6. Launch the activity and notify your fans.
-7. Monitor participation and distribute rewards.